lyndonoc/enver/README.md

-# ENVER
+# `enver`: A Rust-based Command Line Interface to Run Commands with Specific Environment Variables

-A super simple command line interface, written in Rust, to run any arbitrary command with a given set of environment variables.
+`enver` is a command line interface tool written in Rust that enables the execution of arbitrary commands with a specified set of environment variables.
+This document provides an overview of how to use `enver`, its command line interface, and some examples of how to use it.

 ## Usage

 ### Command line interface

+enver's command line interface provides the following options:

 ```
 enver CLI